ericasaywhat/SmoothCriminals/reports/final_report.md

 *Figure 2.2.
 The distributions of robberies across CrimeWorld for 100, 200, 300, 400, 500, and 600 steps.*

 **COMMENT ON DIFFERENCES BETWEEN RESULTS HERE**
+#### In Figure 2.1 the distribution of robberies in Groff's model shows that there is an area of higher crimes committed that emerges where the map bottle necks and where the nodes are most dense.

 ![groff's results - table](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/groff_table.png)